cdapio/cdap/cdap-docs/admin-manual/source/operations/resource-guarantees.rst

 =============================================

-CDAP :term:`Master Services <master services>` |---| Transaction, Twill, CDAP programs (flows, MapReduce, services, workers) and Explore Queries |---| run in YARN on default YARN queues.
+CDAP :term:`Master Services <master services>` |---| Transaction, Twill, CDAP programs (flows, MapReduce, services, workers) and CDAP Explore queries |---| run in YARN on default YARN queues.

 YARN provides capabilites for resource guarantees via Capacity Schedulers and Fair Schedulers.
-CDAP provides capabilities to submit CDAP programs and Explore Queries to non-default YARN queues.
+CDAP provides capabilities to submit CDAP programs and CDAP Explore queries to non-default YARN queues.

 Configurations for submitting to non-default YARN queues can be specified in two levels.